-So how do you know what word specific keyword to use among so many variations?
+So how do you know what word specific keyword to use among so many variations when building german backlinks?
 You do research.
 Evaluate the search volume for the various options and find which one(s) provide the proper context and optimal performance level to become your keyword fit.

 You must consider misspellings and broken compound words and phrases since German is a language that often merges multiple words together to form a new word, which is called agglutination.

 Some Germans use split phrases to get more relevant results in their online searches.